hd719/devops/Docker-101.md

   1. Go to the AWS console and search for `VPC` which will bring the `VPC` dashboard
   2. Click on `Your VPC` and you can see all the VPCs

-- Inorder to get all these services to connect to each other we have to create something called `Security Group`
+- In order to get all these services to connect to each other we have to create something called `Security Group`
 - `Sec Group (Firewall Rules)`: rules that allow internet traffic to connect to your VPC
   1. Allow any incoming traffic on Port 80 from any IP
   2. Allow traffic on Port 3010 from IP 172.0.40.2 (custom sec group)